-Further south, the current McKinley beach and playground were reclaimed in the 1980s using stone from the deep tunnel project.
+Further south, some of the McKinley Marina was created with landfill in the early 1960s and the current McKinley beach and playground were reclaimed in the late 1980s using stone from the deep tunnel project.

 Recently, along the area north of Bradford Beach, which was once home to the gun club, my friend Jeff Bentoff discovered red brick street pavers bearing the marks of national companies like East Galesburg, Illinois-made Purington Block; Poston Pavers, from Crawfordsville, Indiana; and Canton, Ohio’s Metropolitan Block.

 (PHOTOS: Jeff Bentoff)